ic3-software/ic3-demo-plugin-theme/README.md

 ## icCube Dashboards Plugin (Javascript/Typescript)

-A working example of an icCube Dashboards plugin creating a custom theme.
+A working example of an icCube Dashboards plugin creating a custom theme for both the `editor` and the rendered `dashboards`.

 icCube is using Material UI as its underlying theme technology so if you are looking for inspiration, you can check [MUI Treasury's customization examples](https://mui-treasury.com/styles/switch/).

 This plugin is demonstrating how to:

+- change the logo (`editor`)
 - change the font (using [Web Font Loader](https://github.com/typekit/webfontloader))
 - change colors and define new color palettes
 - change typographies